-power shortages that are affecting economic growth and sustainable ganda experiencing severe use This power crisis is a result of the country's failure to of natural resources. develop additional generation capacity: country's fixation on the development of a controversial Bujagali proiect: a reduction in generation capacity of the existing Nalubaale and Kiira hydro-power complex from 380MW to only 120MW largely due to overfrom the Lake Victoria for power generation; and failure to develop alternative enerav sources meet the demand for electricity in the country.
-It is therefore obvious that the country needs additional, reliable sustainable arowina supply power shortfalls.
-Government of Uganda (GoU) has continued push forward to overcome to development but it is unlikely that of Bujagali hydropower dam project, this project will effectively address Uganda's energy needs for sodevelopment transformation and poverty eradication.
-Government installed thermal-based cio-economic and has also (100MW) measure of addressing the current crisis.
-While thermal immediate power may address as an the crisis sustainable economically and has many environmental consequences in the long-term.
-Thermal not treasury reserves, retarding economic growth, denying the citizens social aoods depleting national and services and severe pollution, environmental degradation and thereby contribute to climate change.
+power shortages that are affecting economic growth and sustainable ganda is experiencing severe use and man-This power crisis is a result of the country's failure to of natural resources. develop additional generation agement capacity; country's fixation on the development of a controversial Bujagali project; a reduction the in generation capacity of the existing Nalubaale and Kiira hydro-power complex from 380MW to only 120MW largely due to overabstraction of water from the Lake Victoria for power generation; and failure to develop alternative enerav sources to meet the demand for electricity in the country.
+It is therefore obvious that the country needs additional, reliable sustainable arowina and supply power shortfalls.
+Government of Uganda (GoU) has continued push forward power to overcome to the development but it is unlikely that of Bujagali hydropower dam project, this project will effectively address Uganda's energy needs for sodevelopment transformation and poverty eradication.
+Government installed thermal-based cio-economic and has also power (100MW) measure of addressing the current crisis.
+While thermal immediate power may address systems as an the crisis in the sustainable economically and has many environmental consequences in the long-term.
+Thermal short term, it is not power is treasury reserves, retarding economic growth, denying the citizens social aoods depleting national and services and is causing severe pollution, environmental degradation and thereby contribute to climate change.

 The only way forward for Uganda is to have an energy mix that includes geothermal, solar, wind, co-generation, with less emlarge hydropower options.
-Unfortunately, International Institutions phasis government and the Finance such as the World (EIB), etc. (WB), Development Bank (AfDB), Bank continue Bank African European Investment to emphasize hydropower large consistently failed to deliver objectives and proiects that have the desired eradicate poverty, which İS the primary iustification institutions Interestingly, these institutions governments existence of these and governments. and safeguard have address the negative impacts of projects they support.
-Often times, these policies been violated have by these very a classical World institutions and governments.
+Unfortunately, International Institutions phasis on government and the Finance such as the World (EIB), etc. (WB), Development Bank (AfDB), Bank continue Bank African European Investment to emphasize hydropower large consistently failed to deliver objectives and projects that have the desired eradicate poverty, which is the primary iustification institutions Interestingly, these institutions governments for the existence of these and governments. and safeguard have policies address the negative impacts of projects they support.
+Often times, these policies been violated to have by these very a classical World institutions and governments.
 The Bujagali project is example the Bank and African Development where Bank have violated their own safeguard policies.
-The National Association of Professional Environmentalists (NAPE) together with Non-Governmental Organizations (NGOs), have persistently raised concerns and issues regarding the violation Banks' in the Bujagali project processes and have submitted requests for investigation of the project to Panel and AfDB-Independent Review Mechanism.
+The National Association of Professional Environmentalists (NAPE) together with Non-Governmental Organizations (NGOs), have persistently raised concerns and issues regarding the violation Banks' other Of policies in the Bujagali project processes and have submitted requests for investigation of the project the WB-Inspection to Panel and AfDB-Independent Review Mechanism.